 Commercial use of any still photographs is prohibited unless permission is obtained from the NCAA.
 Specific areas will be designated for photographers, and these areas will be limited by priority and space.
-Please see Appendix G for further information regarding photography done at the championships.
+Please refer to the information online for further information regarding photography done at the championships.